Screen Reader Mode Icon

 Question Title

-Be a continual learner about neighboring and asset-based community development.
+• Be a continual learner about neighboring.

 Question Title

 * 7. Help us reach our goal of 10,000 signers of this pledge by completing this contact information for follow-up and communication and access to some exclusive publications.
 We will also add you to the emailed Engaged Neighbor newsletter produced monthly by University of Missouri Extension.
+NOTE: If you fill in gibberish your response, including email, will be deleted.

 Question Title

-We are interested to know: what is your goal or plan to start to implementing these principles?
+* 8. We are interested to know: what is your goal or plan to start to implementing these principles?

 0 of 8 answered